oracle-livelabs/oci/oci-apm-springboot/04b-create-block-volume/create-block-volume.md

 4. Hit **i** to enter the edit mode.
 Carefully insert the following code below the **containerPort**.
 Note that the changes have to be made in both statefulsets, **wstore-back** and **wstore-front**.

-  a)	Insert below under “- containerPort: 8080” (line 51)
+  * Insert below under “- containerPort: 8080” (line 51)

                 volumeMounts: